swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/MEETING.md

 void apply( ErrorReporter reporter, T input );
 ```

+Note: TrackerBundle (or a validation context) is omitted just to iterate more quickly on the variations.
+Just think its
+there :)

-added some building blocks like
+I added some building blocks like

-* [All](./reporter/step1/All.java) - run all Validators irrespective of whether one fails
+* [All](./reporter/step1/All.java) - run all Validators irrespective of whether one fails (can be run concurrently)
 * [Each](./reporter/step1/Each.java) - run a Validator for type T on a Collection<T>

 so we can build up something like [EnrollmentValidator](./reporter/step1/EnrollmentValidator.java) from smaller validators.